 Most of us struggle with at least one body area that won’t respond to diet or exercise.
 It may be a chubby belly, large buttocks or flabby upper arms.
-If you have exhausted all traditional body contouring methods to no avail, consider liposuction with Dr. Tripti Burt at her plastic surgery facility in Naperville.
+If you have exhausted all traditional body contouring methods to no avail, consider liposuction with Dr. Tripti Burt at one of her Chicagoland area locations.

 The surest way to validate your liposuction candidacy is to meet face-to-face with Dr. Burt so she can evaluate your area(s) of concern.
 After inquiring about your goals and reviewing your medical record, she can tell you whether having liposuction is a safe and effective choice.
 Generally, liposuction candidates are physically and mentally healthy, do not smoke and do not have any uncontrolled medical conditions.
 Ideally, liposuction candidates also have elastic skin that will tightly hug the body’s new contours after treatment.